FelipeRuizGarcia/Learner/git.md

 ## Git Submodules

+### PROTIP: use `git submodule set-branch -b dev common-modules` to track specific branch in a submodule

 #### PROTIP: Always use submodules via `$ git submodules <>`, and not via .gitmodules, bc it updates all the refs required.

 Git checkout on the parent repo does not change auto to the child repos: